rocketlabdelta/info-central/_recovery/ejection-charges.md

 ### Canister Usage

-{% media /images/recovery/pour.jpg|Pouring in the black powder|media--small %}
+{% picture path: '/images/recovery/pour.jpg', caption: 'Pouring in the black powder', class: 'picture--small' %}

 Materials to prepare the canisters for flight are listed below.